Your Winning Defense Against White Collar Crime Charges

 The Enron scandal hit home for many in Houston, and represents one of the most far-reaching white collar criminal schemes in recent history.

 The prosecution of white collar crimes is one of the darlings of the U.S. Attorney’s Offices.
 Your defenses against the onslaught of charges brought by the federal prosecutor are often far stronger than you might think, but you shouldn’t feel as if you’re backed into a corner.

 I’m attorney Paul Morgan and I can help you.
 If you’re facing criminal charges for embezzlement, wire or mail fraud, counterfeiting, or health care fraud, contact my office directly at 713-364-0209.
-All conversations are 100% confidential and your initial consultation is free.
+All conversations are 100% confidential.

 White Collar Crimes